The-Good-Penguin/meta-morello/README.md

 The machines have been split into:
 - morello-bsp for the SD card
-- morello-linux for the Linux image
+- morello-linux-musl for the Linux image with musl being the only libc

-The morello-linux environment is currenlty purecap only and is built with capability aware compiler.
-This will be changed so the usual Yocto images can also be built with purecap being statically linked as this would arguably be more usefull and robust.
+- morello-linux-glibc for the Linux image with an arbitrary Yocto image as the rootfs (not switching to it though, not tested)

 SD card image builld
 --------------------